Andrew Barclay - No.3 “Brian Harrison” - Overhaul

 The locomotive has been stripped down with all the cab controls, clack valves and external piping being removed.
 The water tank and cab roof have been lifted off to allow the boiler to be removed.

-Join our 'Locomotive and Carriage Club' 'here'
+Donate to our 'Locomotive and Carriage Club'

-and help to bring No.3 back into steam.
+'here' and help to bring No.3 back into steam.